Paradise Hotel (franchise): Denmark

-The Netherlands & Belgium
+Netherlands & Belgium

 The Dutch & Belgian version aired on the Dutch TV channel Veronica and the Belgian-Flemish TV channel VIER in September 2005.

+A second season started on November 7, 2024 on Videoland (VOD service).
+Sjorleone and Charlotte won, with Sjorleone throwing the ball at 30,000 Euro's, leaving Charlotte with no share of the money.

 Israel

 The Israeli version premiered in September 2008 and aired on Channel 2 entitled מפרץ האהבה (The Bay of Love).

 Norway

 The first season of the Norwegian version was recorded in January and February 2009 and premiered in March on TV3.
 It was hosted by glamour model Triana Iglesias.
 Winners of the first season were Petter Pilgaard and Benedicte Valen and the prize was NOK 300,000 (about US$40,000) shared between the couple.

 The second season began airing in March 2010, which was won by Tine Helene Valle and Carl Eliassen.
 Like Pilgaard and Valen, they shared the prize.

 The third season followed up in 2011.
 The winners were Niklas Vindel, who was also in the finale of the second season, and Madelen Voreland Berås.
 They shared the prize as well.

 The fourth season aired in 2012.
 This year Miguel Kristiansen and Vida Lill Gausemel Berge won the controversial contest, but Vida Lill dropped the ball, and won 200,000 NOK, and shared 100,000 with her former partner, Stian Thorbjørnsen.
 The show has begun to appear yearly on TV3.

 In 2013, Tina Skovdal and Sander Kalstrup won the fifth season.
 Tina's partner Kristian Renè Johansen participated in the 2012 season without winning.
 Tina and Sander shared the money.

 Aurora Gude and Nikolai Bennis won the sixth season in 2014.
 Aurora and Nikolai dropped the ball simultaneously, but slow motion reprise revealed that Aurora's ball hit the ground first.
 She won 100,000 NOK and shared 200,000 with Ann Marielle Lipinska.

 The whole season of 48 episodes is recorded in January and February, and the show is aired from March to May, everyday from Monday through Thursday with about 45 minutes per episode.
 Every episode can be watched for free on TV3s own site called TV3 Play.

 In January 2022, the winner of the latest season Markus Nikolai Grønberg was found guilty of raping a child, a fourteen year old girl.
-Markus Nikolai Grønberg was sentence to four years and five months in prison and must pay 170,000 Norwegian kroner in compensation to the victim.
+Markus Nikolai Grønberg was sentenced to four years and five months in prison and must pay 170,000 Norwegian kroner in compensation to the victim.
 The entire season has been removed from streaming.